Tax deductions can save self-employed therapists money. But if you don’t know what qualifies as a write off, you’ll miss out.

 If you work from home—whether remotely, or by working with clients on site—you can deduct a portion of your mortgage payments or rent, as well as your utilities.
 This is called the home office deduction.

-In order to qualify for this deduction, you must use your home office
+In order to qualify for this deduction, you must use your home office:

 - Exclusively, meaning you have a separate area where you work.
 This can be a separate room in your home, or a portion of a room.
 Your primary use of the area should be for work.